 That is not natural in an age like this,

 Why, what could she have done, being what she is?

 Was there another Troy for her to burn?

-In the above five concluding lines, the beautiful revolutionary lady Maud Gonne is seen in terms of destruction.
+In the above five concluding lines of ‘No Second Troy,’ the beautiful revolutionary lady Maud Gonne is seen in terms of destruction.
 Her beauty is said to be like a tightened bow.
 Her mind is made simple as a fire of nobleness.
 Simplicity is not a quality that we associate with fire.
 Here Yeats seems to suggest how uncompromising intensity and dedicated single-mindedness are capable of being both noble and, in terms of a practical world, naïve (foolish).
 The tightened bow further suggests an inherent tension in heroic beauty that necessarily results in destructiveness.